zhangrengang/phytop/README.md

 Visual parameters for adjusting clades:

-1.Customizing the location of lineages:
+1\.
+Customizing the location of lineages:
 ```
 phytop astral.tree -align
 ```
 ![pie](example_data/legend_forintroduce/astral.tree_align-1.png)
 **Figure.
 Visual result of Phytop on example data with "-align" parameter.** This parameter can be used to make leaf names aligned.

-2.Select part of the lineages to show:
+2\.
+Select part of the lineages to show:
 ```
 phytop astral.tree -subset Juglans_nigra Juglans_sigillata Juglans_regia
 ```